 Each year, we establish a target long-term incentive award opportunity for each executive as a pre-determined percentage of base salary based on market competitive practices and internal equity considerations.
 In general, we seek to position target long-term incentive opportunities at or above the median of market for equivalent roles so that, in combination with salaries near median and at or above market annual incentive targets, total target compensation opportunity is between the median and 75th percentile of market on average.
 Actual positioning may vary from this target for individuals based on the factors described above.
-In addition, actual awards to each executive may vary from the target established for each job based on an assessment of individual performance in the case of grants made to the CEO and based on the Board's assessment of the CEO performance in the case of parts made to the CEO or COO.
+In addition, actual awards to each executive may vary from the target established for each job based on an assessment of individual performance in the case of executives other than the CEO and based on the Board's assessment of the CEO performance in the case of grants made to the CEO or COO.

 Administrative Process.
 Long-term incentive awards for executives are made annually on the date of the Compensation Committee's approval or a later date as set by the Compensation Committee.
 Grants for new or newly promoted executives or for long-term retention are approved by the Compensation Committee at the next regularly scheduled Compensation Committee meeting following the hire or promotion date or in a special meeting, as needed.
 The grant date for new hire or promotion-related awards is the date of such approval or such later date as the Compensation Committee determines.
 We do not time grants to coordinate with the release of material non-public information.
 Beginning in 2013, all grants were awarded under the Cliffs Natural Resources Inc. 2012 Incentive Equity Plan, as amended, referred to as the 2012 Incentive Equity Plan.
-Prior to 2013, grants were awarded under the Amended and Restated Cliffs 2007 Incentive Equity Plan, referred to as the 2007 Incentive Equity Plan.
-In addition, all equity grants awarded under the 2012 Incentive Equity Plan are eligible for payment of accrued dividends at the end of the vesting or performance period, subject to the number of shares actually earned or vested.
+Prior to 2013, grants were awarded under the Amended and Restated Cliffs 2007 Incentive Equity Plan, referred to as the 2007 Incentive Equity Plan, as administrative Equity Plan Equity Plan Equity Plan Equity Plan Equity Plan Equity Plan E

 Performance Shares.
 Performance shares were the primary vehicle used to deliver long-term incentives in 2013.
-Performance shares comprise 75 percent of the total target annual longterm incentive grant.
+Performance shares comprise 75 percent of the total target annual long-term incentive grant.
 A performance share granted in 2013 provides an opportunity to earn common shares based on our performance over a three-year period, with potential funding between zero and 200 percent of the target grant depending on the level of performance.
 We use performance shares to reward for shareholder results relative to industry conditions, taking into consideration TSR, as compared to other companies' returns in the metals and mining industries (performance share peer companies identified below).